Sepulveda Transit Corridor: Current traffic situation

+History

 The line is a long-established goal in Los Angeles transit planning.
 Proposition A, which imposed a half-cent sales tax in Los Angeles County to fund a regional transit system, was passed in 1980, and a Sepulveda Pass line was in the project map that was part of the proposition's documentation.

-The Los Angeles County Metropolitan Transportation Authority (Metro) has $10 billion in funds available for construction planned to begin in 2026.
+Los Angeles Metro has $10 billion in funds available for construction planned to begin in 2026.
 The plan included in the Measure M transportation funding measure is to build improvements in three stages: additional lanes to be used for express bus service to open by 2028, an 8.8 mi transit project between the G Line's Van Nuys Station and the D Line Extension’s Wilshire/Westwood Station by 2035, and a planned extension to LAX with a 2059 completion date.
-In April 2017, Metro issued a Request for Proposals to study alternatives, and several companies sent unsolicited proposals to accelerate the project via public-private partnerships.
-The project's timeline is expected to be accelerated under the Twenty-eight by '28 initiative.
-The Metro Board of Directors in late 2019 will decide which concept routes to start the project's formal environmental studies.
+In April 2017, Metro issued a request for proposal to study alternatives, and several companies sent unsolicited proposals to accelerate the project via public-private partnerships.
+The project's timeline could be accelerated under the Twenty-eight by '28 initiative.